Soils and Drainage - You and Your Land

 How Frequently?
 Test your soil every three years.
 Always fill out the soil test information sheet as completely as possible.
 Lab recommendations are partly based on information you provide, such as soil texture (sandy, loamy, or clayey), last lime application, and what you intend to grow in that area.

 Where Do You Get a Soil Test Kit?
-Call your local Soil and Water Conservation District or your Virginia Cooperative Extension agent.
+Pick up Soil Test Kits at Fairfax County libraries, the Soil and Water Conservation District office or at the Virginia Cooperative Extension office.
 Mail soil samples to Virginia Tech or a private lab for analysis.
 There is a small fee.

 HOW CAN YOU IMPROVE YOUR SOIL?